 We must realize that almost all charitable activities in nation happen by same people whom are blamed for tax evasion.
 Cash is not bad.
 Tax evasion is a symptom.
 Real cause is something else.

 13. I do not believe genuine efforts to revive economy will see results in 2-3 years.
 But someone must put efforts.
 And till then, ignore all this misleading discussion on blaming or glorifying governments for some GDP numbers.

 14. I believe Narendra Modi has a genuine intention to revive the economy.
 I do not doubt his intentions.
 But I do believe he needs to shift gears from 1991 model of economy, and not miss the big picture in the noise that surrounds him.
 The economy model of BJP till 1996 was in right direction, and must be adopted without delay.

-15. I am thoroughly convinced that economy can be totally transformed in 5 years in unimaginable ways by adopting the above-said Vedic model of economic growth.
+15. I am thoroughly convinced that economy can be totally transformed in 5 years in unimaginable ways.
 The current era of globalization and IT revolution is a golden opportunity for this.